abrifuh6/aws-notes/EC2-Fundamentals/ec2-readme.md

   - All data in flight between the instance and the volume is encrpyted.
   - All snapshots are encrypted
   - All volumes created from the snapshots are encrypted too.
+- Encryption and Decryption are handled transparently(hence you have nothing to do).
+- Ecryption has minimal impact on latency
+EBS encryption leverages keys from KMS (AES-256)